How to Convert Hyper-V VM to VMware or VMware to Hyper-V

 - Pricing: Smaller organizations might find Hyper-V more to their liking.
 As for larger enterprises, VMware's pricing structure seems ideal.

-Important: VMware vCenter Converter unavailable for download
+Important: new version of VMware vCenter Converter 6.3.0

 No matter what you are trying, please make sure you’ve backed up your VMs to avoid unexpected failures.